-A court case appeared in the local papers in March of 1896 of a family who were living in Weymouth at the time, it display the horrors of poverty and neglect that some families found themselves in during the Victorian period.
+A court case appeared in the local papers in March of 1896 of a family who were living in Weymouth at the time.
+It reveals the true horrors of poverty and neglect that some families found themselves in during the Victorian period.

 Lucy Eudora Stickley had been born in the little village of Milborne st Andrew in Dorset in 1857, daughter of Thomas and Mary, a labourer in the village.